DoodlesEpic/BuildUp/README.md

 ### Frontend

 This is a frontend built in React with Redux Toolkit for state management and querying the backend API, more information is available on its own [README](./frontend/README.md).

+## License

+This project is licensed undere the AGPL v3.
+For more information read the [LICENSE](LICENSE).